eliab256/progetto-Typescript-e-React-di-Elia-Bordoni/README.md

 ## 3. Usage Guide

+# The main components are:

+1. App: The main component that manages the app's state and renders the different pages.
+2. StartingPage: The initial page that presents the quiz and provides a description.
+3. QuizPages: The page that displays the quiz questions and the button to proceed to the next question.
+4. QuizCard: A component that shows a single quiz question and its corresponding answers.
+5. EndingPage: The final page that displays the quiz results and provides feedback.

+# Navigation in the App

+The navigation within the app is designed to be user-friendly and intuitive, allowing users to easily move between different sections.
+Here’s how the navigation works:
+StartingPage: When the app is launched, the StartingPage is displayed, introducing the topic of the quiz and providing instructions.
+Click the "Quiz Start" button to begin the quiz.
+QuizPages: Once the quiz starts, you will be taken to the QuizPages, where you can see the first question.
+Each question is accompanied by a set of multiple-choice answers.
+After selecting an option, click the "Next question" button to proceed to the next question.
+If you try to continue without selecting an option, an error message will be shown.
+EndingPage: At the end of the quiz, the EndingPage will be displayed, showing the number of correct answers and the percentage score.
+A congratulatory message is provided based on your performance in the quiz.
+You can restart the quiz by clicking the "Restart Quiz" button.

+# Styles and Resources

+All the styles in the app are managed through CSS.
+The images used in the quiz are located in the assets/Image folder, while the styles are found in the assets/Styles folder.
+Each component has its own individual CSS file.

+# State managment

+The application uses Redux to ensure centralized and scalable management of information.
+The project structure includes a `store` folder, which contains an `index.tsx` file for configuring the store and several slice files to manage specific states. store/
+├── index.tsx Redux store configuration
+├── AnswersState.ts Manages the answers provided by users, the score of correct answers, and the response status.
+├── ErrorsState.ts Management of errors when try to go ahead without give an answer ├── QuizState.ts Management of quiz state to moving around staring, quiz and ending pages └── StatusState.ts Management of loading state and global errors

+# Props

+I created a dedicated file for the questions and answers that are passed via props.
+This file is located in the `data` folder and is called `dataQuiz`.
+It also includes the interface to ensure that there are no errors in the data passing.

 ## 5. Contributing

 Thank you for your interest in contributing to the Environmental Quiz App!
 Every contribution is valuable and helps improve the project.